kaaengine/kaa/docs/reference/engine.rst

             engine.run(scene)

-    To run the game in a fullscreen Full HD sized window, using 800x600 frame buffer:
+    To run the game in a fullscreen Full HD sized window, using 800x600 resolution:

     .. code-block:: python